-416. The bank shall, in general, not provide a guarantee favouring another RE to enable it to provide any fund based credit facility to an obligor.
+414. The bank shall not provide a guarantee favouring another RE to enable it to provide any fund based credit facility to an obligor, unless specifically permitted by RBI.

 Provided that this clause shall not be applicable in case of credit facilities extended against guarantees pertaining to trade related transactions.